RayD3MSoC/Basic-Projects/README.md

 # Basic Python Projects
-# This is just a space to practice/demonstrate coding in Python
+# A space to practice/demonstrate coding in Python